 A project with many aspects

-“At UNICEF, we are very pleased with the funding of this project, as it will enable vulnerable families and children to benefit from WASH services in the Central Department.
+“At UNICEF, we are very pleased with the funding of this project, as it will enable vulnerable families and children to benefit from water and sanitation (WASH) services in the Centre’ Department.
 It will save the lives of children and help us fight waterborne diseases, including cholera.
 Once again, we thank the Japanese people for helping us accomplish our mission, “said Maria Luisa Fornara, UNICEF Representative in Haiti.